strangerstudios/pmpro-pay-by-check/readme.txt

 https://gist.github.com/strangerstudios/68bb75bf3b83530390d4

 == Changelog ==
+= 0.11.2 - 2023-08-30 =
+* BUG FIX/ENHANCMENET: Improved performance when loading the checkout page for a "check only" level to avoid issue where some sites could run out of PHP memory. #99 (@dparker1005)
+* BUG FIX: Fixed PHP warnings that could occur when the user is logged out. #98 (@dparker1005)
+* REFACTOR: Deprecating the function `pmpropbc_pmpro_get_gateway()` as a part of the performance improvements. #99 (@dparker1005)

 = 0.11.1 - 2023-08-14 =
 * ENHANCEMENT: Updating `<h3>` tags to `<h2>` tags for better accessibility. #92 (@kimcoleman)
 * ENHANCEMENT: Now listing all levels with pending payments in the Membership Account page. #80 (@dparker1005)